 Another thing that demonstrates consideration is dropping your parents-in-law an occasional card, thanking them for their role in your mate’s life or for allowing you to visit.
 Courtesy with parents not only brings joy to them and to you, but increases the possibility of an exciting grandparent-child relationship in the future.

-The above article comes from the book, “2 Becoming One’” written by Don and Sally Meredith www.2becoming1.com, and is only available on their web site.
+This article comes from the book, Two Becoming One.
 In this book Don and Sally share time-tested principles and practical insights that will help you build a Christ-centered marriage.
 You’ll learn: The 6 reasons marriages fail, God’s three purposes for marriage, the two forces for change in a marriage, how to end the insult-for-insult cycle, and much more!

 Filed under: Newlyweds & Beyond